Marktawa/sasn-doc/README.md

 6. Click "View Created Note" to see your new note
 7. The note should be automatically associated with your user account
 <!-- Add Screenshot -->
+8. Visit the Notes list page to confirm the note appears.

 ### Update Edit Note Flow for Authenticated Requests